The-R4V3N/The-R4V3N/README.md

 - 🔭 I’m currently working on whatever @The-R4V3N is working on

-- 🌱 I’m currently a student in Embedded Software Development
+- 🌱 I’m currently a Advanced Software Developmer Embedded Systems

 - 👀 I’m interested in exploring new technologies and developing software for autonomous and electrical vehicles